← All workflows

 How it works

 1. 1.
-Upload your adoption-related documents — petitions, court orders, consents, social-work reports, or agency filings
+Upload your adoption-related documents — petitions, court orders, consents, agency reports, and immigration filings

 2. 2.
 AI analyzes jurisdiction, adoption type, and factual posture to build a structured legal summary

 3. 3.
-Review the generated briefing with flagged authorities and verification notes
+Review the generated briefing with layered legal framework, workflow analysis, and flagged issues

 What you get